nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_flashwithos.md

  * USB A to Micro-USB B cable
  * Separate computer with [Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [Chromium](https://www.chromium.org/getting-involved/download-chromium) browser

-## Examples
-You can select an OS by flashing one of our examples using the web flasher [flash.getchip.com/pro](http://flash.getchip.com/pro) in Chrome or Chromium browser.
-Before you go to the web flasher however, there is a method to flashing the C.H.I.P.
-Pro to know and get in the habit of.
-This process is explained below and is also illustrated on the flasher page.

-### Flashing Process
+## Flashing Process
-If it's your first time flashing, when you arrive at [flash.getchip.com/pro](http://flash.getchip.com/pro) you will be asked to install the NTC Flasher Chrome Extension.
+Head over to the web flasher at [flash.getchip.com/pro](http://flash.getchip.com/pro).
+If it's your first time flashing, when you arrive you will be asked to install the NTC Flasher Chrome Extension.

 After installing the extension the main page will give you the option to either download an image or follow the wizard to flash C.H.I.P.
 Pro.
 For a smooth automated process, click **FLASH** to flash C.H.I.P.
 Pro.